nais/doc/docs/auth/tokenx/how-to/consume.md

     A safe cache key is `key = sha256($subject_token + $audience)`.

-### Exchange error response
+**Error response**

-If the exchange request is invalid, you will receive a structured error, as specified in [RFC 8693, Section 2.2.2](https://www.rfc-editor.org/rfc/rfc8693.html#name-error-response):
+If the exchange request is invalid, you will receive a structured error as specified in [RFC 8693, Section 2.2.2](https://www.rfc-editor.org/rfc/rfc8693.html#name-error-response):

 ```json title="Error response"